DBurns-Lab/Analyze_Exchanges/README.md

 # Analyze_Exchanges
 Replica Exchange Analysis

-From Track_exchanges import *
+from Track_exchanges import *

+usage:
-use follow_exchanges(nreps, log_file)
+follow_exchanges(nreps, log_file)

+Returns a list of list where each list contains a single replica's walk through the temperatures.

-nreps = # of replicas from your replica exchange simulation
+nreps = # of replicas from your replica exchange simulation.

 log_file must be gromacs format.
-Only need one of the log files.
+You only need one of the log files as they all contain the same information

-Returns a list of list where each list contains a single replica's walk through the temperatures.